Pilot Program Guidelines

 All proposals must address high or medium priority areas in the NIH Priorities for HIV/AIDS research.

-- Investigators who have not previously been funded by the NIH for work in HIV/AIDS
+- Established investigators who have not previously been funded by the NIH for work in HIV/AIDS.

 Two types of pilot award are available:

 2. Mentored Research Scholar Awards